hodzanassredin/hodzanassredin.github.com/_posts/2020-01-08-programming_math_fun.md

 {% highlight fsharp %}
 let mul a b = fold (sum a) Zero b //foreach b add a to acc, acc is zero initially

-let div a b = unfold (swap minus b) a //while we can minus b from acc inc res , acc initially is a
+//while we can minus b from acc inc res, acc initially is a let div a b = unfold (swap minus b) a

 let pow a b = fold (mul a) (inc Zero) b